From Federated Learning to X-Learning: Breaking the Barriers of Decentrality Through Random Walks: Conclusion

 \section{Conclusion}

 We introduced $\mathbb{X}$L, a novel framework that expands distributed ML by treating ML models as autonomous agents capable of traversing the network through flexible, multi-hop strategies.
-The presented formulations and empirical results demonstrated the significant potential of $\mathbb{X}$L. A series of future research directions were discussed, broadening the horizon of $\mathbb{X}$L.
+The presented formulations and empirical results demonstrated the significant potential of $\mathbb{X}$L. Also, a set of convergence analysis was performed to inform the model convergence behavior of $\mathbb{X}$L. Further, a series of future research directions were discussed, broadening the horizon of $\mathbb{X}$L.

-\begin{IEEEbiographynophoto}{Allan Salihovic} (Student Member, IEEE) received both the B.Sc. and M.Sc. degrees in Electrical Engineering from the University at Buffalo--SUNY in 2023 and 2024, respectively.
-He was an intern at the USA Air Force Research Lab (AFRL), NY, during the summer of 2024.
-His research interests include distributed and federated machine learning, reinforcement learning, and network optimization. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Payam Abdisarabshali} (Student Member, IEEE) received the M.Sc. degree in Computer Engineering from Razi University, Iran, with top-rank recognition in 2018.
-He was a teaching assistant professor at Razi University from 2018 to 2022.
-He is currently a Ph.D. student at the Department of Electrical Engineering, University at Buffalo--SUNY, NY, USA.
-His research interests include distributed and federated machine learning, computer vision, the design of neural network architectures, and mathematical modeling. \end{IEEEbiographynophoto}